Signed in as:

 Scleroderma Foundation Volunteer, Educator

-Hello all and Welcome to Spring/Summer.
+Hello all and welcome to Spring/Summer!
 Sometimes it’s hard to tell the differences between these two seasons, right?
 I hope you can enjoy the sunshine and the outdoors here in beautiful SoCal.

-While I was sitting outside (having plastered 30 SPF sunscreen all over) I found an interesting article in the Washington Post about foods that are being studied as anti-inflammatories and thought you might like to read it and show it to your healthcare person the next time you see them.
+While I was sitting outside (having plastered 30 SPF sunscreen all over), I found an interesting article in the Washington Post about foods that are being studied as anti-inflammatories, which could be particularly beneficial for those dealing with chronic illness.
+I thought you might like to read it and share it with your healthcare provider the next time you see them.
 As always, be sure to talk to your doctor about it; we at the chapter are not the experts on the subject, but the doctors in the article are.
-Send me any questions and/or comments you might have about this or other subjects you want to read about.
+This could be a valuable piece of patient education, especially for those affected by scleroderma.

 Elaine Furst